Eagle Aerospace Academy

 College Prep Private School with added Vocational Skills Focus!

-We are excited to continue our 11 year history that started in Florida in 2014 and now continues with our Arizona Wing organization that offers our established and successful program to any resident students of Arizona.
+We are excited to continue our 12 year history that started in Florida in 2014 and now continues with our Arizona Wing organization that offers our established and successful program to any resident students of Arizona.

 Weekday remote study with weekend trainings.

-Our Weekend Activities include:
+Our Weekend Activities include but not limited to:

 Aviation Orientations with Gliders and Powered Aircraft